DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/action.md

 # Action Component Reference

-A React component that shares a function among other plugins within a plugin based component.
+A React component that shares a function between other plugins within a plugin-based component.

 ## User reference